CraftingLevi/RapBot/README.md

+# UPDATE: A Jupyter Notebook with a option to open in Google Collab exists for the text generation using a "Kanye West.json" created by the LyricsScraper script

 # RapBot
 A Bot that can scrape lyrics depending on Artists.
 Will be used to perform sub-projects such as text-based classification, Text prediction and Text Generation